What Is an Irrevocable Letter of Credit?

 When does Sally pay her bank?
 It depends.
 She might have to provide the funds up front (but she’s not sending the money to George, she’s just letting the bank hold onto it until the documents arrive).
 Or, if she has sufficient credit and collateral, her bank might wait and ask for the money after the letter of credit comes back with the required documents.
 Finally, Sally’s bank might issue a loan to Sally as part of the letter of credit, and she’ll repay the loan over time.

 Letters of credit, in general, work as described above.
 But what about irrevocable letters of credit?
 An irrevocable letter of credit is simply a letter of credit they cannot be changed or canceled without the permission of everybody involved: the buyer, the seller, and any banks involved.

 It is extremely difficult to find a letter of credit that is not irrevocable.
 However, it's always worth verifying whether or not you have an irrevocable or a revocable document.
-Obviously, it is difficult to plan when things can change at any time.
+It is difficult to plan when things can change at any time.

 Sellers generally want letters of credit to be irrevocable because they can get burned if they produce and ship goods without any guarantee of payment.
 But buyers may also want things set in stone: they don't want sellers to ship goods late or change order quantities without discussing things first.
 Ultimately, the greatest risk falls on sellers, and you should avoid selling anything with a revocable letter of credit.

 How to get an Irrevocable Letter of Credit

 If you need to obtain a letter of credit, talk with your bank.
 You’ll probably need somebody in the international trade (or similar) department.
 Don’t try to craft a letter of credit yourself, and don’t “adapt” a letter of credit that somebody else used.